someobserver/recurgence/meta-tools/est/index.md

 ## Coherent Resonance

-Everything colloquially called "AI" today is, in practice, a vast scaffolding built atop this *geometry*.
+Everything colloquially called "AI" today is, in practice, a vast scaffolding built atop this geometric structure.
 Regardless of how elaborate the interface, the inherent act is always the same: you send in a chunk of semantic **structure** $\rightarrow$ it **resonates within the manifold** $\rightarrow$ what returns is **a refraction of the input**, transformed by the model $=$ your own semantic mass, coming back at you *thinking*.

 The ostensible novelty of language models is a function of the manifold’s structure, not of any generative agency.